The Trump administration formally informed Congress Thursday of its intention to renegotiate NAFTA

 Since President Trump first took office both Mexican President Nieto and Canadian President Trudeau expressed fierce support of the existing trade agreement but Thursday's decision to renegotiate is a significant step back from the President's initial call for its termination.

-Earlier in the week, Senator John McCain and seventeen other Senators wrote a letter to U.S Trade Representative Lighthizer agreeing that NAFTA "will benefit from strengthening and modernization," but warning that abandoning the agreement "will have devastating economic consequences."
+Earlier in the week, 18 senators wrote a letter to U.S Trade Representative Lighthizer agreeing that NAFTA "will benefit from strengthening and modernization," but warning that abandoning the agreement "will have devastating economic consequences."

 The final notice sent Thursday by Lighthizer to Congress described the negotiations with Mexico and Canada as a "modernization" of the trade deal.